-mixed use developments, may be encouraged within some nodes to provide steady activity for longer periods of the day., Residences may be mixed with offices on upper floors or be developed immediately adjacent to the commercial areas.
+mixed use developments may be encouraged within some nodes to provide steady activity for longer periods of the day.
+Residences may be mixed with offices on upper floors or be developed immediately adjacent to the commercial areas.
 Residential uses should be an accessory use in a node.
-Development within nodes on the same or adjacent parcels shall be seamless integrated with a focus on pedestrian connections.
+Development within nodes on the same or adjacent parcels shall be seamlessly integrated with a focus on pedestrian connections.
 During the course of multiple planning processes, the Planning Commission closely analyzed the role, function, and location of neighborhood nodes throughout the City.

-- These nodes are within a fifteen minute walking distance of residential neighborhoods to permit alternative modes of transportation. - These nodes are within a fifteen minute walking distance of residential neighborhoods to encourage alternative modes of transportation such as bicycle and pedestrian. - Development may be denser and taller than the surrounding area, encouraging visual prominence to signal a gathering space. - Nodes should be generally confined to a 1,000 foot radius from a major intersection. - The nodes provide uses and spaces that attract and welcome neighborhood residents. - First floor is intended to be commercial in nature
+- These nodes are within a fifteen minute walking distance of residential neighborhoods to encourage alternative modes of transportation such as bicycle and pedestrian. - Development may be denser and taller than the surrounding area, encouraging visual prominence to signal a gathering space. - Nodes should be generally confined to a 1,000 foot radius from a major intersection. - The nodes provide uses and spaces that attract and welcome neighborhood residents. - First floor is intended to be commercial in nature.

-- Buildings should be separated from the street by a landscaped greenbelt and a pedestrian walk - Primary parking areas will be located within rear or interior side yards. - Off-street parking should be screened from the public right-of-way preferably by a hedge or row of shrubs.
+- Buildings should be separated from the street by a landscaped greenbelt and a pedestrian walk. - Primary parking areas will be located within rear or interior side yards. - Off-street parking should be screened from the public right-of-way preferably by a hedge or row of shrubs.
 If landscaping is not possible, parking should be screened by a knee wall or low decorative fence. - Walks will connect adjacent developments and the public sidewalks. - Well-defined crosswalks with timed signalization will permit safe crossings. - Provide a flexible use of space allowing modest outdoor gathering spaces.
-This may include plazas
+This may include plazas with seating, landscape and open space features, water features, public art, or a similar feature.

-- with seating, landscape and open space features, water features, public art, or a similar feature. - Encourage a creative mix of open space and landscaping to provide an amenity to the residents, visual relief to passersbys, and a buffer to adjacent properties.
+• Encourage a creative mix of open space and landscaping to provide an amenity to the residents, visual relief to passersbys, and a buffer to adjacent properties.

 - One-story buildings should have a minimum exterior height of sixteen feet.
-In multiple story buildings, the ground level story should have a minimum height of twelve feet from finished floor to finished ceiling - Three stories may be permitted for mixed use development with the first floor being a commercial use and two upper stories of residential. - Multiple story buildings should be placed along major thoroughfare and not adjacent to residential uses. - Facades facing major thoroughfares will be treated as fronts and should have a minimum of half transparent glass and special architectural design treatments - Fenestration (the arrangement of windows and doors) should be highlighted through the use of awnings, overhangs or trim detailing. - Lighting will be carefully managed so as not to encroach on adjacent residential areas.
-One-story buildings should have a minimum exterior height of sixteen feet. - A ground level story should have a minimum height of twelve feet from finished floor to finished ceiling. - Facades facing major thoroughfares will be treated as fronts and should have a minimum of half transparent glass and special architectural design treatments. - Fenestration (the arrangement of windows and doors) should be highlighted through the use of awnings, overhangs or trim detailing. - Lighting will be carefully managed so as not to encroach on adjacent residential areas.
+In multiple story buildings, the ground level story should have a minimum height of twelve feet from finished floor to finished ceiling. - Three stories may be permitted for mixed use development with the first floor being a commercial use and two upper stories of residential. - Multiple story buildings should be placed along major thoroughfare and not adjacent to residential uses. - Facades facing major thoroughfares will be treated as fronts and should have a minimum of half transparent glass and special architectural design treatments. - Fenestration (the arrangement of windows and doors) should be highlighted through the use of awnings, overhangs, or trim detailing. - Lighting will be carefully managed so as not to encroach on adjacent residential areas.
+One-story buildings should have a minimum exterior height of sixteen feet. - A ground level story should have a minimum height of twelve feet from finished floor to finished ceiling.